-- Continuous random number generator test. - Pair-wise consistency test when new public key pairs are generated: When a signing key-pair is generated, a plain-text value is signed by private key and verified by public key.
-Whenever an encryption key-pair is generated, a plain-text value is encrypted with the public key, the ciphertext is checked to be not the same as the original plaintext, the cipher-text is then decrypted with the private-key and checked against original plaintext. - Critical Function Test self signatures of key certificates are checked when keys are established via the PGPimport () API function.
+- Continuous random number generator tests on DRNG and NDRNG. - Pair-wise consistency test when new public key pairs are generated: When a signing key-pair is generated, a plain-text value is signed by private key and verified by public key.
+Whenever an encryption key-pair is generated, a plain-text value is encrypted with the public key, the ciphertext is checked to be not the same as the original plaintext, the cipher-text is then decrypted with the private-key and checked against original plaintext.